Welcome to the Kpopalypse FAQ! If you’re curious about Kpopalypse, read this first!

 Yes I have, although I don’t anymore!
 Articles from this website have been reposted to those sites from time to time, along with articles from all their other authors.
 Anti Kpop-Fangirl (now defunct) received the most content when it was active, where the articles would appear pretty much the same as they are written here, with only minor formatting adjustments.
 Asian Junkie sometimes published my writing too, but they edited the content more heavily to fit in with their format.
 I highly recommend both websites, and I was a fan of both of them before I was an author.

 I can’t believe some of your opinions.
 Do you really take what you write seriously?

 Obviously there’s a lot of humour in my posts, but I take what I write very seriously.
 What other people think about my writing, that’s the part I don’t take seriously.
 Rest assured that my opinions are genuinely my own, none of it is ‘clickbait’ or trolling for website hits.
-I don’t run ads so I have nothing to gain from more visitors (and if you’re seeing default ads from the blog host get yourself an adblocker).
-If all I wanted was more visitors I’d probably just turn this into an Exo fansite or something.
+If all I wanted was more visitors I’d probably just turn this into a BTS fansite or something.

 What is your musical and music industry background?